Teflon™ PTFE & Non-Stick Coatings

 How can you use PTFE Non-stick coating?

-How do you use PTFE coatings?
-Can it spray on?
+How do you apply PTFE coatings?

 How in demand are PTFE Non-stick coatings in the US?